Pages

 Ethelred agrees to hear the poem, which he likes enough to reward Gunnlaug with “a cloak of scarlet lined with the finest furs and with an embroidered band stretching down to the hem.”
 And Ethelred is not the only ruler to hear Gunnlaug present a poem, and to reward him for it with fine clothes, jewelry, or equipment.
 Everywhere Gunnlaug travels, he presents himself to the local ruler and asks permission to recite a poem he has written just for them, resulting in gifts such as a “new suit of scarlet clothes, an embroidered tunic, a cloak lined with expensive furs and a gold bracelet which weighed a mark,” and a “broad axe, decorated all over with silver inlay.”
 Poetry, it seems, was a legitimate and, perhaps depending on the skill of the poet, reliable method of accumulating wealth.
 In fact, it is a common enough practice that when Gunnlaug has recited his poem for King Stigtrygg Silk-beard in Dublin, even though this particular king has never been entertained by a poet before and is not sure how to reward Gunnlaug, his treasurer knows exactly what the standard practice is.

-Poetry also functions in The Saga of Gunnlaug as a means of either avoiding (unlike the "rap battle" mentioned earlier), at court and in the wider world.
-During one of his visits with an Earl, two parties begin to argue about who is better, their host, Earl Sigurd, or the visiting Norwegians’ Earl Eirik.
+Poetry also functions in The Saga of Gunnlaug as a means of avoiding conflict (unlike the "rap battle" mentioned earlier), at court and in the wider world.
+During one of Gunnlaug's visits with an earl, two parties begin to argue about who is better: their host, Earl Sigurd, or the visiting Norwegians’ Earl Eirik.
 They ask Gunnlaug’s opinion as an impartial third party, and he settles the matter by reciting an apparently ad hoc poem that pleases both parties and thus ends the argument.

 Finally, The Saga of Gunnlaug demonstrates that poetry could open a path into a lord’s retinue.
 When Gunnlaug recited his poem for King Ethelred, he did not just receive a cloak—the king made Gunnlaug one of his followers.
 Service in a lord’s retinue as a follower included functioning as a fighting man—when Grunnlaug asks Ethelred for permission to go home to Iceland at a time when war with the Danes was a looming possibility, Ethelred denies Gunnlaug the leave, saying “’Since you are my follower … it is not appropriate for you to leave when such a war threatens England.”
 While there are a number of reasons Ethelred may have been unwilling to let Gunnlaug leave while on the brink of war, the implication is that Gunnlaug was serving the king as a warrior—and his first step to getting this position was reciting that first poem.